 Normandy Tales

-American soldiers in Utah beach.
+American soldiers in Utah Beach.
 (Conseil Régional de Basse-Normandie / National Archives USA, Public domain, via Wikimedia Commons)

-On June 6, 1944, around 160,000 Allied troops crossed the English Channel into France as the beginning of the Allied Invasion of Normandy.
-Nixon was one of them, arriving by parachute before rushing to locate Winters and then running three miles to Utah Beach so he could act as liaison in the chain of command.
+On June 6, 1944, around 160,000 Allied troops crossed the English Channel into France at the beginning of the Allied Invasion of Normandy.
+Nixon was one of them, arriving by parachute before rushing to locate Winters and then running three miles to Utah Beach so he could act as a liaison in the chain of command.

 After they fought in the Battle of Carentan, Nixon was promoted as an intelligence officer.
 Winters, on the other hand, was moved up to Captain.
 During Operation Market Garden, when they tried to recapture Holland from the Nazis, Nixon was almost killed when a stray bullet hit his helmet.
 Fortunately, he got nothing but a scratch on his head before the bullet exited on the other side.